Skip Ribbon Commands

 Timelines and summary of data requirements

-Important Administrative Dates 2024 for details.
+• student program enrolments – refer to the Important administrative dates 2025 for details.
 Changes to student enrolments after the due dates require VCAA approval.
 Late fees will be charged, except for late withdrawals approved on compassionate grounds

-The principal is responsible for making sure all data required by the VCAA is entered into VASS by closing dates.
+The principal is responsible for making sure all data required by the VCAA is entered into VASS by the closing dates.

 Extensions of time to enter enrolment or results data

-VCAA Student Records and Results Unit for an extension of access to VASS for a short period of time beyond the published submission date.
+If a school does not meet deadlines for entry of enrolment or results data due to unforeseen circumstances, they can seek permission from the VCAA Student Records and Results unit for an extension of access to VASS for a short period of time beyond the published submission date.
 This service can be made available to schools only if the VCAA administrative processes are not compromised.
 An extension of time is not possible for the specific results deadline.

-Special circumstances beyond the school’s control will be taken into account, otherwise the school will be charged a fee for this service (see
+Special circumstances beyond the school’s control will be taken into account, otherwise the school will be charged a fee for this service (see Fees and charges).

 Accuracy of personal and enrolment data